- To detect, monitor and evaluate toxic concentrations of methotrexate

 Is there anything else I should know?

-A variety of prescription and over-the-counter medications and supplements can interfere or interact with methotrexate, including aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs), phenytoin, retinol, theophylline, digoxin, sulfadiazine, warfarin, certain antibiotics, and vitamin E. These substances may need to be avoided, or the dosages of methotrexate and other medications may need to be adjusted.
+A variety of prescription and over-the-counter medications and supplements can interfere or interact with methotrexate, including aspirin, ibuprofen, and other nonsteroidal anti-inflammatory drugs (NSAIDs), phenytoin, retinol, theophylline, digoxin, sulfadiazine, warfarin, certain antibiotics, and vitamin E. Tell your healthcare practitioner about all prescription and over-the-counter medications and supplements that you take.